johnsonjh/duma/README.txt

   default, but you are free to trap these calls setting the DUMA_ALLOC_MALLOC_0 in the shell environment to an integer value.

-DUMA_MALLOC_0_STRATEGY - ANSI allows two stategies for size zero.
-Set this variable to zero to let DUMA return a NULL pointer.
-Otherwise a unique pointer to a protected piece of memory is returned, which can be passed to free().
+DUMA_MALLOC_0_STRATEGY - This environment variable controls DUMA's behaviour on malloc(0):
+    0 - like having former ALLOW_MALLOC_0 = 0  ==> abort program with segfault
+    1 - return NULL pointer
+    2 - return always the same pointer to some protected page 3 - return mid address of a unique protected page (=default)
+  ATTENTION: only 1 and 3 are ANSI conform.
+But value 1 will break most programs, cause value 3 strategy most system libraries use/implement.
+  All returned pointers can be passed to free().

 DUMA_MALLOC_FAILEXIT - Many programs do not check for allocation failure.
 This often leads to delayed errors, no more understandable.
 Set this variable to a